AWARD-WINNING DIVORCE WORKSHOP COMES TO HONOLULU!

-Trisha C White is a Financial Consultant and Estate Planning Attorney with Jeff White, Retirement-Coach, LPL Financial.
-She holds the Series 7 and Series 66 licenses.
+Trisha C White is a Financial Planner and Estate Planning Consultant with Jeff White, Retirement-Coach and Honolulu Financial Partners.
+She holds the Series 7 and Series 66 registrations with LPL Financial.
 Trisha is also a Certified Divorce Financial Analyst (CDFA) and is trained to help analyze the financial outcomes of divorce.
-She graduated from the University of Hawai'i William S. Richardson School of Law and also completed a course in negotiation at UC Hastings College of Law.
+She graduated from the University of Hawai’i William S. Richardson School of Law and also completed a course in negotiation at UC Hastings College of Law.

-Trisha is currently a member of the Hawai'i Filipino Lawyers Association, the Hawai'i Estate Planning Council and Hawai'i Women Lawyers.
+Trisha is currently a member of the Hawai’i Filipino Lawyers Association and the Hawai’i Estate Planning Council.

 • Brenda Molina, Realtor-Associate, iProperties Hawai'i

 Brenda has lived on Oahu since 1996 and has been a realtor associate with iProperties Hawaii since 2011.
 She has a doctorate degree in Psychology from The Chicago School of Professional Psychology and enjoys working with first-time homebuyers, investors, and people who want to downsize or upgrade to a new home.
 Brenda strives for excellence.
 Her goal is to consistently exceed client expectations while forming meaningful relationships that will last a lifetime.

 For additional information, please call Rebecca (808) 395-0200 or Email: SecondSaturdayHonolulu@gmail.com (All inquiries will be kept private.)

 We would greatly appreciate your help to get the word out to anyone who could benefit from attending.